wp-plugins/adaptive-images/readme.txt

 download time is dramatically reduced.
 It works as a filter between the device and your WordPress website.
 It actually works for all types of device screen sizes, although it is targeted mostly at mobile environments.

+Note that this is not a CSS responsive images solution.
+This plugin does not force browsers to render images as if they were smaller.
+It actually sends smaller images to them!
+Then it is the job of the CSS to instruct the browsers how to render them.

 = Fundamental goals =

  1. Reduce the total download time in mobile devices dramatically.
- 2. Work transparantly and unobtrusively by being independant of your code.
+ 2. Work transparantly and unobtrusively by being independant of your theme code.
- 4. Be agnostic of the yet-not-finalized `picture` element or `srcset` attribute.
+ 3. Be agnostic of the yet-not-finalized `picture` element or HTML img `srcset` attribute.

+ Side benefits:
+ 1. Respects search engines and sends them the orginal version of each image, because it depends on Javascript.
+ 2. If it does not recognise a device screen it falls over to the original image size.
+But even this is very rare and mostly refers to very old or possibly deprecated devices.
+ 3. Does not need to load the WordPress ennironment in order to resize and compress images.

 = Supported formats =